Skip to main contentSkip to navigation

 Techno Mode (Samsung)

-Samsung controllers enter Techno Mode through vendor-specific command sequences rather than test point shorting.
-PC-3000 SSD's Samsung utility issues these commands to halt GC, wear leveling, and DLFEAT enforcement.
+Older Samsung SATA controllers (e.g., MGX and MHX on the 840/850 EVO and Pro lines, MJX on the 860 EVO and Pro) enter Techno Mode through vendor-specific command sequences rather than test point shorting.
+PC-3000 SSD's Samsung utility issues these commands to halt GC, wear leveling, and DZAT enforcement.
 In Techno Mode, the utility reads the FTL mapping tables from the controller's DRAM or NAND-backed metadata area, maps logical addresses to physical NAND coordinates, and reads raw pages at those locations.
-If the cells still hold charge, the data is recoverable regardless of what the standard NVMe interface reports.
+If the cells still hold charge, the data is recoverable regardless of what the standard SATA interface reports.

-Modern Samsung NVMe controllers (Elpis in the 980 Pro, Pascal in the 990 Pro) have limited PC-3000 firmware support compared to older Samsung controllers.
-When PC-3000 can't extract data through Techno Mode alone, recovery may require board-level hardware repair: reviving a failed PMIC or voltage regulator using FLIR thermal fault localization and Hakko FM-2032 component replacement, then reading the drive through the revived original controller.
+Modern Samsung NVMe controllers (Elpis in the 980 Pro, Pascal in the 990 Pro, Piccolo in the 990 EVO) have no PC-3000 Techno Mode or firmware-level loader support.
+ACELAB does not publish microcode loaders or L2P reconstruction workflows for these architectures, so there is no software path to bypass DLFEAT on these drives.
+Recovery is strictly board-level: reviving a failed PMIC or voltage regulator using FLIR thermal fault localization and Hakko FM-2032 component replacement, then reading the drive through the revived original controller with its hardware-bound AES-256 key intact.

 FTL Reconstruction